yujunz/gitlab.com-runbooks/alertmanager/README.md

 ## Alertmanager configuration

-Alertmanager configuration files are shared amoungst ALL alertmanagers across all environments.
+Alertmanager configuration files are shared amongst ALL alertmanagers across all environments.
 In order to sync this configuration between any node via chef and any pod running in Kubernetes, this directory holds the necessary template file for the configuration, and allows CI to populate any secrets.
 We